ashishbaghudana/cs3214-frontend-website/README.md

 nvm install node
 ```

+### Semester Setup

+The web application is configured using a JSON file that is placed within the directory `/home/courses/cs3214/admin/submissions/configurationFiles`.
+There are several fields in configuration file, including the semester name, TAs, lectures, and other documents.
+See the `config/` folder for more information.

 ## Node Application Setup

 Setting up the application is straightforward.
 Navigate to the `node-app/` folder and use npm to install dependencies and run webpack.